syuvraj19/Snake-Game-App/README.md

    - Guide the snake to the food to grow in length and increase your score.

 4. **Avoid Collisions:**
-   - Avoid hitting the walls or the snake's own body to keep playing.
+   - Avoid hitting the walls or the snake's body to keep playing.

 5. **Track Your Score:**
    - The score will be displayed at the bottom of the game board.

+## 📋 Instructions

+### How to Play:
+- **Use the arrow keys to move the snake.**
+- **Eat the red food to grow and earn points.**
+- **Avoid running into the walls or the snake's own body.**
+- **The game ends if you collide with yourself or the walls.**

 ## 🤝 Contributing

 Contributions are welcome!
-If you have any suggestions or improvements, feel free to open an issue or submit a pull request.
+Feel free to open an issue or submit a pull request if you have any suggestions or improvements.

 1. **Fork the repository.**
 2. **Create a new branch:**